 - Move 10 pixels: Pair the arrow keys with the shift key to move parts of your design 10 pixels at a time.

-- Move on locked axis: To make sure that you’re moving a text box, image, or overlay straight up and down, diagonally, or straight across without it getting out of line, hold the shift key while you move it.
+- Move on locked axis: To make sure that you’re moving a text box, image, or graphic straight up and down, diagonally, or straight across without it getting out of line, hold the shift key while you move it.

-- Rotate 15 degrees: Turn parts of your design a little to the right or left by holding the shift key and turning the rotate handle (the one at the top of the bounding box that appears when you click a text box, image, or overlay).
+- Rotate 15 degrees: Turn parts of your design a little to the right or left by holding the shift key and turning the rotate handle (the one at the top of the bounding box that appears when you click a text box, image, or graphic).

 - Bypass alignment: Sometimes you just need to say, “Quit telling me what to do, helpful alignment tools!
-This overlay needs to be a little off-center!”
+This graphic needs to be a little off-center!”
 To do that without having to turn alignment hints off, hold the alt key while you move your object.

 - Move project around workspace: Hold the spacebar and drag your project to move it around the workspace (the light grey area surrounding your canvas).